Sayed1990/maybank-task-repo/run-as-microservices-docker/Readme.txt

 2) let the IDE finish indexes and imports of dependencies
 3) Run as APPLication and choose main springboot class
 4) once successfully run, open postman and call the APIS
+5) Make sure to change this value from user-management application.yml file when running in local machine :-
+    micro-service:
+     book-service:
+               name: book-management
+               url: 127.0.0.1:8071

 Note : There is one endpoint which requires Kafka to be setup locally.
 And the endpoint is "/data/add".
 Please download zookeeper and kafka in local machine to run otherwise, please skip testing this api.